California HARP Refinancing Specialist Uses New HARP 2.0 Program to Help Seriously Underwater California Homeowners Lower Their Interest Rates

 You May Be Eligible For A HARP Refinance If:

-3) The mortgage must not have already been refinanced through HARP in the past, unless it happens to be a Fannie Mae loan that underwent a HARP refinance between March and May 2009.?
+3) Your mortgage has not already been refinanced through HARP in the past, unless it happens to be a Fannie Mae loan that underwent a HARP refinance between March and May 2009.

-5) You must be current on your mortgage for the last six months
+5) You have been current on your mortgage for the last six months.

 6) You have no more than one late payment over the past 12 months.